Principal Investigator is a university employee who has a Full-Time position that includes:

 - any subsidiary or affiliate of such entities

-as well even if the contract is not intended for this purpose.
-This is also applicable
+addressing this prohibition as well, even if the contract is not intended for this

-to the allowability criteria on procurements made in indirect cost.
+purpose.
+This also applies to the allowability criteria on procurements made in indirect

 2 CFR 200.344 Close-out timeframe to submit reports and liquidate obligations